telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdffilesource.md

 title: PdfFileSource
 page_title: PdfFileSource
 description: PdfFileSource
-slug: radpdfprocessing-formats-and-conversion-pdf-pdf-stream-processing-pdffilesource
+slug: radpdfprocessing-formats-and-conversion-pdf-pdfstreamwriter-pdffilesource
 tags: pdf,stream,file,source
 published: True
-position: 2
+position: 4
 ---

 # Overview

-The PdfFileSource class represents the content of an existing PDF file.
+The **PdfFileSource** class represents the content of an existing PDF file.

 ## Using PdfFileSource

 ### Create an Instance

-To create an instance of PdfFileSource, you should pass a FileStream object, containing the PDF document, to the constructor of the class.
+To create an instance of PdfFileSource, you should pass a **FileStream** object, containing the PDF document, to the constructor of the class.

-#### **Example 1: Create a PdfFileSource**
+#### **[C#] Example 1: Create a PdfFileSource**
-{{region}}
+{{region cs-radpdfprocessing-formats-and-conversion-pdf-pdfstreamwriter-pdffilesource_0}}
 	using (PdfFileSource fileSource = new PdfFileSource(File.OpenRead(path)))
 	{
 		// ...